 When a simple road trip just won’t cut it, this journey gives you the best of all worlds — taking you by rail, road, water, air, and even ice, so you get the full Western Canada experience.
 The al fresco adventures roll from start to finish — from travelling over a glacier to hovering above the Rockies in a helicopter.
 Not all the adventures are adrenaline-packed though.
 You’ll raft down Bow River in Banff, spying views of mountains and hoodoos, and you’ll canoe across Lake Louise.
 And, of course, you’ll get the ultimate ‘put your feet up’ adventure on the Rocky Mountaineer, seeing the sights from the comfort of your carriage that’s world-famous for its luxury and lookout stops.

-There are few sights more mind-blowing, or unnerving, than that first glimpse of white fur against white snow as you cross the tundra in search of polar bears.
-It doesn’t matter how good HDTV gets, there’s simply no comparison to seeing wild creatures in wild locations.
-After a night in Winnipeg you’ll fly to the remote northern community of Churchill, your base for two days of polar bear tracking.
-You know you’re heading into barely charted territory when you need a specially constructed vehicle.
-Agile and cosy, your Tundra Buggy® is your home-from-home on the frozen plains, as you cross them in search of polar bears.
-Travelling with in-the-know locals, for whom the tundra is their backyard, means you can head straight to the bears’ favourite haunts for optimum viewing opportunities.
-But this isn’t just polar bear country and, as you journey through remote ice fields, you could also spot caribou, arctic fox, snowy owls, and other arctic dwellers.
-For two days on the tundra, your buggy’s your home: you’ll even take your lunch on board.
-But you’ll return to bed down in the comforts of Churchill at night, reenergising before heading back out onto the ice again.
+There are few sights more mind-blowing than that first glimpse of soft fur against white snow as you cross the tundra in search of polar bears.
+After a night in Winnipeg, you’ll fly to the remote northern community of Churchill, your base for two days of polar bear tracking.
+You know you’re heading into barely charted territory when you need a specially constructed vehicle — your Tundra Buggy® will transport you across frozen plains.
+But this isn’t just polar bear territory and, as you journey through remote ice fields, you could also spot caribou, arctic fox, snowy owls, and other arctic dwellers.

 If you don’t like following the crowd when you travel, this limited edition trip gives you the ultimate alternative — taking you into the beautiful ‘back of beyond’ in Canada.
 In a little window of opportunity, for a few short weeks in the summer we take a handful of lucky travellers from Winnipeg to Churchill for unfiltered adventures in the great outdoors.
 You’ll ‘meet the locals’ with a boat journey along the Hudson Bay in search of Arctic wildlife, including its resident Polar Bears.
 You may even forget to pick up your camera, as you’re quickly absorbed by the sight of them swimming in the bay, playing along the river estuaries, and sunbathing on the cool rocks along the riverbank.
 The water’s the setting for many of our adventures around Churchill, like witnessing the unlikely grace of the charmingly sociable Beluga Whale pods that we set off to see on our boat trip — you can also add on experiences to get even closer to the whales.
 The Polar Bears and Beluga Whales may steal all the headlines here but, as you climb aboard an all-terrain Arctic Crawler™ for a trip across the stunning tundra, you’ll soon see this wilderness has many hidden stories to reveal.